How ALUNBRIG® (brigatinib) May Help as Your First Targeted Treatment for ALK+ Metastatic Non-Small Cell Lung Cancer

 • Researchers could not estimate the results for the 6 patients who responded to treatment with crizotinib

-• This means that the average time to symptoms getting worse was 26.7 months for patients taking ALUNBRIG compared with 8.3 months for patients taking crizotinib
+The median time to symptoms getting worse was 26.7 months for patients taking ALUNBRIG compared with 8.3 months for patients taking crizotinib.

-The results of this survey weren't originally a part of the study.
-Patients also knew which medicine they were taking during the study.
-This means that patients may have marked their quality-of-life improvements higher than they actually were.
+The results of this survey weren't originally part of the study.
+People also knew which medicine they were taking during the study.
+This means they may have marked their quality-of-life improvements higher than they actually were.

 Every patient is different.
 Always talk to your doctor if you have any questions about ALUNBRIG.